sebjshaw/Deloton-Project/README.md

 ## General Info

-Creation of a full ETL pipeline whereby data collected from live bike usage outputs meaningful and insightful forms of data visualisation and functionality.
+This repo contains everything required to build a full ETL pipeline which collects data from live bike ride outputs and returns meaningful and insightful forms of data visualisation and functionality in the form of 5 key deliverables:
-These take the form of:

-- Real-time dashboard display of current user ride and recent history
+- Real-time dashboard display of current user ride and recent ride history
-- Automated email service for excessively high heart rate data
+- Automated email service for excessively high heart rate
 - Long term storage of user data for prospective business analysis
-- Automated daily report builder summarising key metrics
+- Automated daily report summarising key metrics
 - RESTful API
 - Tableau integration to perform data querying and dashboard creation